swedishstudiosgames/key-gen/README.md

 ```
 Enter the number of product keys, That you want to generate here?
 Please wait...
 While i'm generating this file for you.
 Done!
-The file 'keygen.txt' has been successfully generated, The product keys are saved in the following file: 'C:\Users\{youusername\Desktop\keygen.txt}'
+The file 'keygen.txt' has been successfully generated, The product keys are saved in the following file: 'C:\Users\{yourusername\Desktop\keygen.txt}'
 Thank you for your patience, And goodbye! :)
 ```